 Develop without lock-in¶

-Indeed, capabilities to increase training performance or to reduce inference latency by simply adding another device of any specialized form factor – whether it be more compute (CPU), GPU or VPU processing power, custom ASIC or FPGA, or a yet-to-be invented generation of NNP or accelerator – are the key benefits for frameworks developers working with nGraph.
-Our commitment to bake flexibility into our ecosystem ensures developers’ freedom to design user-facing APIs for various hardware deployments directly into the framework.
-Developers working on things like edge-devices augmented by machine learning, or large distributed training clusters, or those who simply want a framework without restrictive lock-in to let users switch or upgrade backends quickly and easily.
+Being able to increase training performance or reduce inference latency by simply adding another device of any specialized form factor – whether it be more compute (CPU), GPU or VPU processing power, custom ASIC or FPGA, or a yet-to-be invented generation of NNP or accelerator – is a key benefit for frameworks developers working with nGraph.
+Our commitment to bake flexibility into our ecosystem ensures developers’ freedom to design user-facing APIs for various hardware deployments directly into their frameworks.

 nGraph currently supports three popular frameworks for Deep Learning models through what we call a bridge that can be integrated during the framework’s build time.
 For developers working with other frameworks (even those not listed above), we’ve created a How to Guide so you can learn how to create custom bridge code that can be used to compile and run a training model.

-already have a “trained” model can use nGraph to bypass a lot of the
+already have a “trained” model can use nGraph to bypass much of the

 framework-based complexity and Import a model to test or run it